codewise-nicolas/is27-gov-submission/_INSTRUCTIONS.md

 # Instructions
 This repository includes a sample React Native application from https://github.com/bcgov/sample-mobile-app with Github Workflows to build both iOS and Android binaries.
+Instructions are provided to get up and running with local development and also using the workflow to generate builds of the app.

 ---